Stephen C. Meyer

-Stephen Charles Meyer (/ˈmaɪ.ər/; born 1958) is an American historian, author, and former educator.
+Stephen Charles Meyer (/ˈmaɪ.ər/; born 1958) is an American philosopher of science and historian.
 He is an advocate of intelligent design, a pseudoscientific creationist argument for the existence of God.
 Meyer was a founder of the Center for Science and Culture (CSC) of the Discovery Institute (DI), which is the main organization behind the intelligent design movement.
 Before joining the institute, Meyer was a professor at Whitworth College.
 He is a senior fellow of the DI and the director of the CSC.

-Biography
+Early life and education

-In 1981, Meyer graduated cum laude from Whitworth College, where he received a Bachelor of Science (B.S.) with a double major in physics and earth science.
-He then was employed at Atlantic Richfield Company (ARCO) in Dallas from November 1981 to December 1985.
+Meyer was born in 1958, and grew up near Seattle, Washington.
+He was raised as a Catholic.
+He graduated with honors, cum laude, from Whitworth College in 1981 with two bachelor's degrees: a Bachelor of Science in earth science and a Bachelor of Arts in physics.
+He then was employed as a geophysicist at the Atlantic Richfield Company (ARCO) in Dallas from November 1981 to December 1985.
+While working for ARCO, Meyer specialized in digital signal processing and seismic survey interpretation.

-Meyer was granted a scholarship by the Rotary Club of Dallas to study in England at Cambridge University, where he earned a Master of Philosophy (M.Phil.) in 1987 and a Doctor of Philosophy (Ph.D.) in history and the philosophy of science in 1991.
-His dissertation was entitled "Of Clues and Causes: A Methodological Interpretation of Origin-of-Life Research".
+In 1986, Meyer was awarded a scholarship by Rotary International to pursue graduate studies in England.
+He earned a Master of Philosophy (M.Phil.) in 1987 and his Doctor of Philosophy (Ph.D.) in the history of science and philosophy of science in 1991 from the University of Cambridge.
+His doctoral dissertation at Cambridge was titled, "Of Clues and Causes: A Methodological Interpretation of Origin-of-Life Research".

+Academic career

-In Fall 1990, Meyer became an assistant professor of philosophy at Whitworth College, where he was promoted to an associate professor in 1995, and granted tenure in 1996.
-In Fall 2002, he moved to the position of professor, Conceptual Foundations of Science, at the Christian Palm Beach Atlantic University.
-He continued there up to Spring 2005, then ceased teaching to devote his time to the intelligent design movement.
+Meyer is an expert on the history of science.
+After receiving his doctorate, he became an assistant professor of philosophy at Whitworth College in the fall of 1990.
+He was promoted to an associate professorship there in 1995, and was awarded tenure in 1996.
+In fall 2002, he moved to the position of professor, Conceptual Foundations of Science, at the Christian Palm Beach Atlantic University.
+He continued there up until spring 2005, then ceased teaching to devote his time to the intelligent design movement.